EIP Payment Scams Continue to Target People by Email and Text Message

 What is the Scam?

-In the latest IRS scams by email, identity criminals send emails to inboxes claiming that they are eligible to receive a payment after the last annual calculation of their “fiscal activity.”
-The email goes on to say that each week the IRS will continue to send the third EIP Payments to eligible individuals as they process tax returns.
+In the latest IRS scams by email and text message, identity criminals send emails and texts to inboxes and phone numbers, claiming people are eligible to receive a payment.
+Many of the EIP payment scams say that each week, the IRS will continue to send EIP payments to eligible individuals as they process tax returns.
 The phishing emails also include a button to “claim my payment.”
+A handful of text messages ask you to reply, exit the text message, open it again, click the link or copy it into your Safari browser and open it.

 What They Want